kaushalvivek/lit-review/README.md

 # PapersRead
-A site for my notes from papers|articles that I've read.
+A website/forum for my notes from research papers/articles that I've read.

+**Expected First Release : Early Feburary